jierdin/sprout/operating-agreement.md

 ###### Section 10.01 - Transfer:

-Except as provided below, to the fullest extent permitted by law, a Person may not assign, distribute, hypothecate, pledge, recognize, sell or transfer any Membership Interest in a Series or the Company to any other Person, except with the express written consent of all Members associated with such Series or the Company, as the case may be.
+Except as provided below, to the fullest extent permitted by law, a Person may not assign, distribute, hypothecate, pledge, recognize, sell or transfer any Membership Interest in a Series or the Company to any other Person, except with the express emailed consent of all Members associated with such Series or the Company, as the case may be.
 A transferee may be admitted as a Member of any Series or the Company only upon compliance with Section 11.01.
 Unless otherwise specified in a Separate Series Agreement, if any Member of a Series or the Company assigns all or any part of its Membership Interest in such Series or the Company to a transferee, such Member shall also assign, at the same time, to such transferee, the same proportion of its Membership Interests in the Company and in each other Series with respect to which such Member is associated, unless otherwise indicated.

  A Member may, without consent, transfer its interest in the Company to a revocable trust for the primary benefit of the Member’s family, of which the transferor is the Donor and a Trustee thereof; and may transfer its interest in the Company upon death by Will to a Member of the transferor’s family or to any trust in which the transferor’s family as defined herein are the primary beneficiaries.
 The transferor’s family shall mean the Member’s then current spouse and the Member’s lineal descendants.
 Any transfer, other than a transfer permitted under this Section, shall be considered an assignment of the Member’s interest.